eweRij/CityFinder/README.md

-CityFinder
+##CityFinder

 SPA CRUD application for searching cities from data base ( using json server).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run this application use npm start.
-To run json server , located in main folder in server folder run : json-server --watch db.json --port 8000.
+To run json server , located in main folder in server folder run :

+###json-server --watch db.json --port 8000.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.